Can Deception Detection Go Deeper? Dataset, Evaluation, and Benchmark for Deception Reasoning: Related Works

 \subsection{Large Language Model}

-LLMs have shown strong text understanding and generation capabilities.
-Due to their unprecedented performance, current research interests have shifted from traditional tasks such as fill-in-the-blanks and translation to more challenging tasks.
-For example, \citet{gan2023large} and \citet{qiu2023smile} explored the promise of LLMs in education and mental health support. \citet{wang2023rolellm} used LLMs to learn character-specific language patterns and behaviors to enhance role-playing realism and interactive experiences. \citet{park2023generative} leveraged LLMs to create multiple characters and let them live in a virtual environment.
-These characters were able to engage in dialogues and spontaneous social activities, showcasing LLMs' strong role-playing abilities.
+Recently, LLMs have shown strong text understanding and generation capabilities, which have been widely used in various tasks and domains.
+For example, \citet{gan2023large} and \citet{qiu2023smile} explored the promise of LLMs in education and mental health support. \citet{wang2023rolellm} used LLMs to learn character-specific language patterns and behaviors to enhance role-playing realism and interactive experiences. \citet{park2023generative} exploited LLMs to create multiple characters and let them live in a virtual environment.
+These characters were able to engage in dialogues and spontaneous social activities.
+Among existing LLMs, GPT-4 shows strong role-playing ability and can generate more human-like behaviors \cite{guo2023evaluating, gui2023challenge}.
+Therefore, we use GPT-4 to synthesize dialogues for deception reasoning.

-Among all LLMs, GPT-4 achieves remarkable performance in various tasks and domains \cite{guo2023evaluating}.
-Therefore, this paper uses GPT-4 to role-play and generate the deception dataset.